 Unfortunately, not every mission cares about score, and even those that do aren’t necessarily focused on it.
 Most of the ones that will stick in your craw are about really particular requests, and a lot of that comes down to Gummi construction.
 The rules of how the Gummi ship operates are terribly outlined both in the game and, frankly, a lot of places online.
 I don’t purport to be a walkthrough, though I might stray in that direction from time to time, but here are some of the major guidelines, if only so I can critique Gummi Missions themselves while I’m at it.

 You can stock up to ten guns, and normally should.
-The descriptions for the guns is particularly misleading: the game makes it seem like the Thunder, Thundara and Thundaga blasters are just stronger versions of one another, but that’s simply not true.
+The descriptions for the guns are misleading: the game makes it seem like the Thunder, Thundara and Thundaga blasters are just stronger versions of one another, but that’s simply not true.
 The Thunder cannon is forward shooting, the Thundara is a split shot that doesn’t shoot forward, and the Thundaga is a slow, impractical missile launcher you’ll need to kill a few high-HP Heartless.
 Their companions are the three lasers, named after Final Fantasy uber-spells Comet, Meteor and Ultima.
 These are ranked versions of the same weapon: the higher levels home in on targets and will rebound into additional targets.
 Lasers will cost you some of the ship’s energy, as shown by the MP bar.

-I did actually write a summary of the game’s worst missions, but it just wasn’t fun reading, so I cropped the lot.
+I actually wrote a summary of the game’s worst missions, but it just wasn’t fun reading, so I cropped it.
 A walkthrough will do you better than me.
 Just be aware that the trophy for getting all the Blueprints is a Bronze.
 You’ll get a few others along the way, but it will take hours and hours of frustration from there to get Gummi Ship Collector, and it’s a Bronze.
 Everyone knows that the trophy is really just the Platinum trophy in disguise (the Plat is for getting all trophies), but the fact that it’s a Bronze is a warning that it’s just not worth it, if you hadn’t believed me already.

 One of my biggest problems with Gummi Missions is the fact that they just aren’t justified in the narrative.
 Who in-universe cares that you do these things?
 Presumably these missions are being set by Chip and Dale, since they award you the Bahamut Blueprint.
 If they just wanted you to fly some stunts, I suppose that would be fine on the tracks where you’re functionally invincible, but once you’ve failed a mission twelve times in a row, you begin to question why you’re being forced to fly a suicide pod up and down the most dangerous gummi route in the entire game without killing a single Heartless.
 We’re not fighting them!
 It’s not even breaking their infrastructure!
 Any KH game that wants you to complete Jiminy’s Journal typically has the same problem.
-I got around to playing Arkham Knight some time after writing this, and fell in love with the fact that they side-line all these arbitrary challenges as Augmented Reality training.
+I got around to playing Batman: Arkham Knight some time after writing this, and fell in love with the fact that they side-line all these arbitrary challenges as Augmented Reality training.
 There: the reason you’re doing it is because Batman is practising.
 Fantastic.
 That’s all I needed.

 Now: I don’t want to say that everything a game does has to have some sort of plot importance behind it.
 The issue is more that Gummi Mode lacks in gameplay value in general, and this is the nasty icing.
 Gummi mode lacks almost anything that could be considered valuable in a game unless you happen to find it fun in the first place.
 Most players don’t find it fun, and it certainly wasn’t shooting for insight or art.
 It’s mechanically weak, and that’s a problem that just gets worse as you repeat segments.
 It even threatens to damage your hand!
 At that stage, one begins to look for excuses, either to fault the game or to continue playing.
 And that’s what makes this the icing: not only does gummi mode stink, but your characters don’t want to do it, either!
 It’s like playing Big Rigs: Over the Road Racing and then discovering the digital truck drivers hate their jobs.
 It starts to cross the line from shitty into spiteful.
 And sadly, this isn’t the last we’re going to be hearing about a complaint like that.